harness/helm-charts/src/prod/README.md

 ## Usage

 Harness Helm charts require the installation of [Helm](https://helm.sh).
-To download and get started with Helm, see the [Helm documentation](https://helm.sh/docs/) to get started.
+To download and get started with Helm, see the [Helm documentation](https://helm.sh/docs/).

 Use the following command to add the Harness chart repository to your Helm installation: